ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 * associate the statements in a meaningful manner via a set of well-known semantic relationships
 * consistently, efficiently, and homogeneously check their authenticity

-Without SCITT there would be no standardized way to:
+SCITT provides a standardized way to:

 * know the various sources of statements
 * express the provenance and historicity of statements